 Switching energy suppliers usually takes about 21 days.
 This period includes a two-week cooling off period, giving you the freedom to cancel the switch without any fees.
 The actual changeover, where your supply shifts to the new supplier, is swift and happens at the end of this period.

-Cooling off period: Your rights after switching
+Cooling off period: your rights after switching

 The cooling off period is a 14-day window after initiating a switch where you can cancel without penalty.
 This right ensures you make decisions without pressure.
 If you change your mind during this period, simply contact your new supplier to halt the process.

-Will switching affect your energy supply?
+Will switching affect my energy supply?

 As a renter, you have the right to switch energy suppliers if you're responsible for paying the energy bills directly.
 However, if your landlord pays the bills and includes the cost in your rent, they have the control over choosing the supplier.
 It's always a good practice to inform your landlord of your intention to switch, maintaining a good relationship.